 Electrolyte composition of human body fluids.
 Note that the values are in mEq/L of water, not of body fluid.
 (From Leaf A, Newburgh LH: Significance of the Body Fluids in Clinical Medicine, 2nd ed.
 Thomas, 1955.)

 The body’s volume status and electrolyte composition are determined largely by the kidneys.
-The kidneys maintain a constant ...
+The kidneys maintain a constant volume ...